jasonmejia/JasonMejia/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jasonmejia/JasonMejia/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+### Contact Information

+You can contact me by email or skyp.
+My email is the: jasonmejiaoregon@gmail.com.

 ### Support or Contact